April 27, 2023

 Here are the rates of Paternity Benefit:

-The standard rate of Paternity Benefit is €274 a week in 2024.
+The standard rate of Paternity Benefit is €289 a week in 2025.

 Paternity Benefit is available for any child born or adopted on or after 1 September 2016.
 It's also available to same-sex couples.

-Paternity Benefit is paid over two weeks, in the first six months after a child's birth or adoption placement.
+Paternity Benefit is paid over two weeks in the first six months after a child's birth or adoption placement.

-If you’re receiving any of the social welfare payments listed below, you may be eligible for a half rate of Paternity Benefit, which is €137 per week in 2024
+If an employee receives any of the social welfare payments listed below, they may be eligible for a half rate of Paternity Benefit, which is €144 per week in 2025.

 The relevant parent (father of the child or partner, spouse, or cohabitant of the birth mother) may be eligible for a higher Paternity Benefit payment if they have other dependants.

-Note: Paternity Benefit isn’t just for men.
 It can be claimed by the spouse, cohabitant, or civil partner of the birth mother, adopting mother, or sole male adopter — regardless of gender.

 Here’s an example:

-Let’s say you earn €300 or more a week and are entitled to standard Paternity Benefit (weekly rate of €274) in 2024, and your partner or cohabitant is unemployed.
+Let’s say your employee earns €300 or more a week and is entitled to standard Paternity Benefit (weekly rate of €289) in 2025, and their partner or cohabitant is unemployed.

-Your entitlement upon sickness would be €232 Illness Benefit, plus €154 for your adult dependant (cohabitant or partner).
-So your Illness Benefit weekly rate would be €386.
+In that case, their entitlement upon sickness would be €244 Illness Benefit, plus €162 for their adult dependant (cohabitant or partner).
+So their Illness Benefit weekly rate would be €406.

-So, in this case, you’ll receive a Paternity Benefit rate of €386 per week.
+In this case, they’ll receive a Paternity Benefit rate of €406 per week.

 Wait, we aren’t done yet.

 Paternity Benefit is not to be confused with Parent’s Benefit.
 Parent’s Benefit is a parental benefit given in the first two years in the case of adoption or birth of a child.
-New parents can also avail benefits like parental leave and adoptive leave if they meet the qualifying conditions.
+New parents can also avail benefits like parental and adoptive leave if they meet the qualifying conditions.

 Here are five questions people typically ask about Paternity Benefit payments: